rajesh-kumar/amqp-xmpp-bosh/README.md

 	When demo is started you'll see on Ejabberd that your buddy has just signed on.
 Now you can send a message from JabberID (on ubuntu) and see it appear on the console.

-# BOSH Demo (Use springbosh-context.xml" inside spring-amqp-context.xml)
+# BOSH Demo (Use "springbosh-context.xml" inside spring-amqp-context.xml)

 For testing BOSH, you must download BBCRD open-source demo of strophe.js using BOSH connection: